Network issues after update, no access to network drives

 Windows 10 clients no longer display network drives correctly in Windows Explorer, and access to NAS and servers with SMBv1 shares are no longer possible after feature update for Windows 10 version 2004 is installed.

 Network drives to Windows shares are no longer accessible after the feature update May 2020 was downloaded.
-With the Windows Update 2004 Build 19041.508, access is no longer possible for standard users to share and network drives who use the SMB 1.0/CIFS network protocol.
+With the Windows Update 2004 Build 19041.508, access is no longer possible for standard users to share who use the SMB 1.0/CIFS network protocol.

 Microsoft has changed the behavior for the SMB version 1 network protocol with the Windows 10 feature update 2004.
 The SMBv1 network protocol is no longer considered secure, and Microsoft’s recommendation is to stop using the outdated SMB 1.0/CIFS protocol.
 See also – Windows 10: Unable to access SMBv1 share